LLNL/zero-rk/README.md

 - For zero-dimensional solvers:

-> M. J. McNenly, R. A.Whitesides, and D. L. Flowers (2015).
-Faster solvers for large kinetic mechanisms using adaptive preconditioners.
-Proceedings of the Combustion Institute, 35(1), 581-587. https://doi.org/10.1016/j.proci.2014.05.113
+> M.J.
+McNenly, R.A.
+Whitesides, and D.L.
+Flowers, Faster solvers for large kinetic mechanisms using adaptive preconditioners.
+Proceedings of the Combustion Institute, 35(1) (2015) 581-587. https://doi.org/10.1016/j.proci.2014.05.113

 - For variable-volume solvers: